KB-Bharadwaj/World-Trade-Data-Visualization/README.md

  These are the various transformations of summary files in wits_en_trade_summary_allcountries_allyears when user clicks on view plot in different templates<br>
  Transformations for bar chart :<br>
  (I have just kept transformations for couple countries, not all 205.
 But below is the general process that happens in code when I run on local host)<br>
- (When I execute dv_project_index.py in my local host and click on view plots from few templates, I see all transformed data, that i wrote in code works and csvs are getting saved in local host.
-But doing that from website generates in my local host.
-I think its getting saved in website directory)<br>
+ (When I execute dv_project_index.py in my local host and click on view plots from few templates, I see all transformed data, that I wrote in code works and csvs are getting saved in local host.
+The website generates the transformed data and saves it within the website directory so it can be properly accessed.)<br>
   Step 1 : en_(country_code)_AllYears_WITS_Trade_Summary.csv --> original file<br>
   Step 2 : en_(country_code)_AllYears_WITS_Trade_Summary_filtered_bar_chart_task.csv --> Filtered and preprocessed form of the above file to contain only data relevant to imports and exports<br>
   Step 3:  en_(country_code)__AllYears_WITS_Trade_Summary_transformed_bar_chart_task.csv --> Transformed/Aggregated from data from above step to only each product category and total net indicator value, sorted